 The most basic interaction in SOA is between service providers and consumers.
 The two parties must come to an agreement or contract that specifies the details of the service the provider is performing.
 The contract loosely couples the relationship between provider and consumer.
 The service adaptors efficiently convert data or application requests into native language of the data without requiring custom code.

-Jeff, can you identify and change what is being stated above, as the word consumers is wrong for a prototype – with three types of users already identified…

 Business services and entities